-The Phoenix Quartet believes that song, with its melding of poetry and music, creates community and celebrates life.
-The Quartet was founded in 2002 as an ensemble that would explore the vast vocal quartet repertoire and bring it to the public in unique settings and innovative formats.
-It is dedicated to not only performing music composed or arranged for vocal quartet, but also to commissioning new music.
-The Phoenix Quartet’s first performances were fundraising soirees that successfully introduced a diverse group of listeners to the musical and dramatic possibilities of vocal quartet repertoire.
-In this venue, the ensemble developed an intimate performance style of fully memorized and staged programs of widely varied repertoire that it has successfully transferred to larger venues.
+Debra Poulter founded the Phoenix Quartet in 2002 to explore the vast vocal quartet repertoire and bring it to the public in unique settings and innovative formats.
+She envisioned a three-fold mission: performing music composed or arranged for vocal quartet, commissioning new music for vocal quartet and educating and reaching out to audiences of all ages.
+The Phoenix Quartet initiated the first part of its mission in fundraising soirees that successfully introduced a diverse group of listeners to the musical and dramatic possibilities of vocal quartet repertoire.
+In this venue, the ensemble developed an intimate performance style that it has successfully transferred to larger venues.

-The Phoenix Quartet reached a major milestone in 2004, when it launched its “Works in Progress” series and introduced its first commissioned work for vocal quartet, Ascension, with words and music by Richard Pearson Thomas, soon followed by a second commissioned work, Four Negro Spirituals arranged by K. Scott Warren.
+The Phoenix Quartet reached a major milestone in 2004, when it premiered its first commissioned work for vocal quartet, Ascension, with words and music by Richard Pearson Thomas.
+Soon after, Phoenix premiered a second commissioned work: Four Negro Spirituals arranged by K. Scott Warren.

 The Phoenix Quartet is dedicated to